Stella Adler: Stanislavski and the method

 Adler met with Stanislavski again later in his career and questioned him on Strasberg's interpretation.
 He told her that he had abandoned emotional memory, which had been Strasberg's dominant paradigm, but that they both believed that actors did not have what is required to play a variety of roles already instilled inside them, and that extensive research was needed to understand the experiences of characters who have different values originating from different cultures.

 Like Stanislavski, Adler understood the "gold hidden" inside the circumstances of the text.
-Actors should stimulate emotional experience by imagining the scene's "given circumstances," rather than recalling experiences from their own lives.
+Actors should stimulate emotional experience by imagining the scene's "given circumstances", rather than recalling experiences from their own lives.
 She also understood that 50% of the actor's job is internal (imagination, emotion, action, will) and 50% is externals (characterization, way of walking, voice, face).
 To find what works for the character, the actors must study the circumstances of the text and make their choices based on what one gets from the material.

 For instance, if a character talks about horse riding, one needs to know something about horse riding as an actor, otherwise one will be faking.
 More importantly, one must study the values of different people to understand what situations would have meant to people, when those situations might mean nothing in the actor's own culture.
 Without this work, Adler said that an actor walks onto the stage "naked".
 This approach is one for which both Marlon Brando and Robert De Niro became famous.

 Adler also trained actors' sensory imagination to help make the characters' experiences more vivid.
 She believed that mastery of the physical and vocal aspects of acting was necessary for the actor to command the stage, and that all body language should be carefully crafted and voices need to be clear and expressive.
 She often referred to this as an actor's "size" or "worthiness of the stage".
-Her biggest mantra was perhaps "in your choices lies your talent", and she encouraged actors to find the most grand character interpretation possible in a scene; another favorite phrase of hers regarding this was "don't be boring".
+Her biggest mantra was perhaps "in your choices lies your talent", and she encouraged actors to find the most grand character interpretation possible in a scene.
+Another favorite phrase of hers was, "Don't be boring".

 Singer-songwriter Janis Ian studied under Adler in the early 1980s to help her feel more comfortable on stage, and the two women remained close friends until Adler's death.
-In her autobiography Society's Child (2008), Ian recalled that Adler had little patience for students who weren't progressing as she wanted, going so far on one occasion as to give one of her students a dime and tell her to call her mother to pick her up because "she had no business in the theater."
-On another occasion, Ian relates, Adler forcibly ripped a dress off another actress's body to get the actress to play a scene a different way.
+In her 2008 autobiography Society's Child, Ian recalled Adler having little patience for students who were not progressing as she wanted—going so far on one occasion as to take a coin from her purse and tell an actress, "Use this dime to call your mother.
+Tell her to come and pick you up, because you have no business in the theater."
+Ian relates that one night, when an actress refused to remove her dress at Adler's direction, Adler tore it from her body.
+"Oh, and by the way," Ian wrote, "the scene was brilliant after that."